pablobm/w2c3-livecd/README.md

 # apt-get install live-build git
 ```

----
-**NOTE**: due a current bug in Debian's Flash plugin package, there's an intermediate step to perform at this stage, at least for the time being:

-1. Go to Adobe Flash's website (https://get.adobe.com/flashplayer).
-2. Download the Linux 64bit version.
-3. Extract the file `libflashplayer.so`.
-4. Put this file in the folder `config/includes.chroot/tmp` in this project.

-Now you should be able to proceed as normal.

-For more information, you can find a description of the bug at https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=851066

----

 Next, clone this repository:

 ```
 # git clone https://github.com/pablobm/w2c3-livecd.git
 ```

+Since the Flash plugin is not available in the Debian repository, we'll have to provide it manually:

+1. Go to Adobe Flash's website (https://get.adobe.com/flashplayer).
+2. Download the Linux 64bit version.
+3. Put this file in the folder `config/includes.chroot/tmp` in this project.

-And finally, run a build:
+Finally, run a build:

 ```
 # cd w2c3-livecd